-Seattle University is a member of the National Assocation of Intercollegiate Athletics and the Association of Intercollegiate Athletics for Women.
-The University competes in soccer, basketball, baseball and tennis for men, and volleyball, basketball, gymnastics, and tennis for women.
+Seattle University is a member of the National Assocation of Intercollegiate Athletics.
+The University competes in soccer, basketball, baseball and tennis for men, and volleyball, basketball, soccer, and tennis for women.
 The University places a high priority on its intramural and recreation programs, and provides a wide variety of activities indoor, outdoor and off-campus.
 The Connolly Center serves as the major sports facility for intercollegiate athletics, intramurals, recreation and physical education.
 A three acre field complex provides outdoor facilities for soccer, flag football, softball, and jogging.
 University Sports offers opportunities for students of all ages and skill levels.